Everything you need to know about agreements

 FAQs

-Get to know Mable’s code of conduct which outlines expected standards of behaviour for clients and support workers.
-Also, familiarise yourself with Mable’s privacy policy which outlines everyones’ privacy and confidentiality obligations.
+Get to know Mable’s Code of Conduct which outlines expected standards of behaviour for clients and support workers.
+Also, familiarise yourself with Mable’s Privacy Policy which outlines everyones’ privacy and confidentiality obligations.

 Once your agreement is approved by the client, you can begin delivering support sessions and submitting support notes.
 To request and receive payments on Mable, there are five steps: